 “Why did the shipping invoice jump after I already bought the label?”
-If you’ve asked that, you’re really asking: what are shipping surcharges, and why do they show up when you least expect them.
+If you’ve asked that, you’re really asking what shipping surcharges are—and why they show up when you least expect them.

 What are shipping surcharges?